A young man and woman sitting at a laptop having a discussion with their tutor

 You must have personal accident and travel insurance for the duration of your appointment, including travel to and from the UK.
 Your insurance must cover emergency repatriation.

 You will receive country-specific information about insurance in your information pack before you leave.
-Please also read the British Council's advice on personal accident and travel insurance (PDF 135 KB).

 For those appointed to an EU country: If your current European Health Insurance Card (EHIC) is expired, you’re ineligible for a renewal or you do not own one, you should obtain a Global Health Insurance Card GHIC.
 A GHIC or EHIC is free of charge.
+Please note having a GHIC or EHIC does not replace the requirement to obtain personal accident or travel insurance.

 You can listen to our podcast, run by former English Language Assistants, about travel insurance.